Preparing for the Administration

 Second Scoring Status Report in TOMS

-LEA CAASPP coordinators and CAASPP test site coordinators can track the progress of assigned and completed tasks for second scoring in the LEA and test sites using the Summative Alternate ELPAC Second Scoring Status Report in TOMS.
+LEA ELPAC coordinators and site ELPAC coordinators can track the progress of assigned and completed tasks for second scoring in the LEA and test sites using the Summative Alternate ELPAC Second Scoring Status Report in TOMS.
 This report will include the following variables:

 - Students eligible for alternate testing